What is biliary atresia?

 - Biliary atresia is the most common cause of liver transplantation in children living in the U.S.

 - Biliary atresia occurs once in every 10,000 births and is more common in girls than in boys.

 - Asian populations and African-American newborns are more frequently affected than Caucasian newborns.

 Biliary atresia causes liver damage and affects numerous processes that allow the body to function normally.
 Biliary atresia is a life-threatening disease and is fatal without treatment.

 Infants with biliary atresia usually appear healthy at birth.
 Most often, symptoms develop between two weeks and two months of life, and may include:

 - Dark urine

 - Weight loss

-Symptoms of biliary atresia may look like other liver conditions or health problems.
-Always see your child's healthcare provider for a diagnosis.
+Symptoms of biliary atresia may resemble other liver conditions or medical problems.
+Please consult your child's doctor for a diagnosis.

 How is biliary atresia diagnosed?